shufflingB/swiftui-macos-tree-list-demo/README.md

 - A hierarchical tree `List` but with unmovable items.

-**But not both** at the same time, because  `.onMove` is not available when rendering trees.
+**But not both**.

 On macOS, this type of tree view is a convenient and widely used UI paradigm e.g. Finder's View -> 'as List' view.
-Consequently, the its absence from SwiftUI limits, at least in the short-term, SwiftUI's utility for developing macOS applications.
+Consequently, its absence from SwiftUI limits, at least in the short-term, SwiftUI's utility for developing macOS applications.

 This project demonstrates one approach to working around this limitation using the existing SwiftUI components until (hopefully) Apple adds the missing "movable items in tree views" functionality to the built-in `List` component.